 SMU’s Meadows Museum Names New Director

-SMU has named Amanda W. Dotseth Linda P. and William A. Custard Director of the Meadows Museum.
+SMU has named Amanda W. Dotseth Linda P. and William A. Custard Director of the Meadows Museum and Centennial Chair at Meadows School of the Arts.
 Dotseth, who will be the first female director of the Meadows Museum, served as the director ad interim and curator of the Museum since the passing of its previous director, Mark A. Roglán, in 2021.

-DALLAS (SMU) - SMU has named Amanda W. Dotseth Linda P. and William A. Custard Director of the Meadows Museum.
+DALLAS (SMU) - SMU has named Amanda W. Dotseth Linda P. and William A. Custard Director of the Meadows Museum and Centennial Chair at Meadows School of the Arts.
 Dotseth, who will be the first female director of the Meadows Museum, served as the director ad interim and curator of the Museum since the passing of its previous director, Mark A. Roglán, in 2021.

 Dotseth assumes the role March 1, 2023.

 “As a scholar, collaborator and arts leader, Amanda Dotseth brings a unique understanding of the important mission and role of the Meadows Museum,” said SMU President R. Gerald Turner.
 “In addition, her many years as curator, then interim director has prepared her to position the Museum for the future while understanding its legacy.”

 In her combined 19 years of experience with the Museum, Dotseth published extensively on Spanish art, contributed to and curated more than 30 exhibitions and oversaw the acquisition of major additions to the Meadows collection.